Cape Ann Holy Week services

 Easter Sunday Masses will be held at 8:15 a.m. in Saint Ann Church, 10 a.m. in Saint Joachim Church, and 7 and 11:45 a.m. in Our Lady of Good Voyage Church.

-The Rev. James Achadinha is conducting Mass of Our Lord’s Supper on Holy Thursday and Easter Vigil on Saturday privately, then uploading them to the church’s YouTube channel, CCGRonline, at 5 and 7 p.m., respectively.
+The Rev. James Achadinha is conducting an Easter Vigil on Saturday privately, then uploading it to the church’s YouTube channel, CCGRonline, at 5 and 7 p.m., respectively.

 Good Friday Masses will be at noon in Saint Ann Church, 3 p.m. in Saint Joachim Church, and 7 p.m. in Our Lady of Good Voyage Church.
-Registration for seating will run from Sunday noon to Wednesday, March 31, at 6 p.m.
+Registration for seating has closed.

 Reservations for Holy Week and Easter by phone or email will not be accepted.